That’s it! That’s the entire rbenv file.

 - How to use the

-command. - How to use
+shiftcommand. - How to use

-env var to debug your code - The
+xtraceplus thePS4env var to debug your code - The

-environment variables which ship with bash. - More ways to use parameter expansion, such as the
+BASH_SOURCE,LINENO, andFUNCNAMEenvironment variables which ship with bash. - More ways to use parameter expansion, such as the

-modifier. - How to define a shell function.
+:+modifier. - How to define a shell function.

 - How to group multiple lines of output together, using the

-curly brace syntax. - What data streams (ex.-
+{ ... }curly brace syntax. - What data streams (ex.-

-) are - How to redirect output from one data stream to another.
+stdout,stdin, andstderr) are - How to redirect output from one data stream to another.

 - What ‘piping’ is, and how it differs from ‘redirection’.